trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
 <summary><b>The team of admins needs your support.
-You must remotely reinstall the system on one of the servers.
+You must remotely reinstall the system on one of the main servers.
 There is no access to the management console (e.g. iDRAC).
 How to install Linux on disk, from and where other Linux exist and running?</b></summary><br>

 It is possible that the question should be: "_System installation from the level and in place of already other system working_".